Gregorio Rosa Chávez: Life

 On 21 May 2017, Pope Francis announced that he would make Rosa a cardinal.
 He received the news at 5:00am in a telephone call and later told the press: "I thought it was a joke.
 I never thought that this could happen to me".
 Shortly after he received the news, Chávez visited to the tomb of Romero.
 Rosa attributed his appointment as a cardinal as a recognition and an honor reserved for Romero.
 He said that he believed that Romero was a cardinal in his blood and he therefore would be named as one in Romero's name.
 Rosa was elevated as the Cardinal-Priest of Santissimo Sacramento a Tor de' Schiavi on 28 June 2017.
 He took formal possession of his titular church on 2 July.
 At a Mass on 8 July 2017 he said that Pope Francis had asked him to go to Seoul in South Korea for a meeting on how to achieve peace with their neighbor North Korea.
 Francis made him a member of the Dicastery for Promoting Integral Human Development on 23 December 2017.

 Rosa has been outspoken in the past about government abuses and once named alleged killers of six Jesuits as well as their housekeeper and her daughter slain in 1989; he received death threats following this and was accused of being a communist.
 The death of Arturo Rivera prompted expectations that Rosa would succeed him as the metropolitan archbishop though he never ascended to the position.
-The conflict in El Salvador ended in 1992 but it was Rosa Chávez who participated in the negotiations from 1984 to 1989 between the Salvadoran Government and the Farabundo Marti National Liberation Front.
+The conflict in El Salvador ended in 1992, but it was Rosa Chávez who participated in the negotiations from 1984 to 1989 between the Salvadoran government and the Farabundo Martí National Liberation Front.

 He begins in the morning listening to Vatican Radio and does not go to sleep until he has read important national and international newspapers.
-He is the President of Caritas El Salvador and Caritas Latin America.
+He was the President of Caritas El Salvador and Caritas Latin America and Caribbean.
 He is the pastor at the San Francisco parish church.

 Pope Francis accepted his resignation as auxiliary bishop on 4 October 2022.

 Óscar Romero

 Rosa first met Óscar Romero circa 1956 while Romero was a priest and the former was a seminarian.
 He worked for Romero following the conclusion of his philosophical studies for around twelve months and the two became good friends.

 Rosa has been a vocal advocate for the canonization of Óscar Romero and attended his beatification in mid-2015.

 He confirmed on his Facebook page in a post that he had an evening discussion with Pope Francis who alluded to the fact that he might visit El Salvador in 2018 to canonize Romero.
-But Rosa Chávez later confirmed in a recording the archdiocese released not long after that the post was false and that he did not have social media pages.
+However, Rosa Chávez later confirmed in a recording the archdiocese released not long after that the post was false and that he did not have social media pages.
 He said that no papal visit nor canonization was scheduled.